JoeHolt/HandGestureRecognizer/docs/index.md

 4. Run the user's masked hand through a model trained to classify the gesture on the hand
 5. Interpret the model results and perform an action

-The implementation section of this site goes into more detail on how each of these steps works.
+The implementation section of this site goes into more detail on how each step of the approach works.

 ### Implementation

 #### Primary Application
-The primary applicaiton for my program is a simple desktop application written in Python.
-On launch, the application starts a webcam stream where it constantly takes inputs from the camera and runs the frames through the computer vision pipeline described bellow.
+The primary applicaiton for my program is a desktop application written in Python.
+On launch, the application starts a webcam stream where it pulls images from the camera and runs the frames through the computer vision pipeline.
 The application also handles the modification of system behavior based on gestures, and provides a glimpse into the behind-the-secnes by showing the segmented image and and the current prediction + accuracy on the screen.
+See the demo linked bellow for a look at the application itself.

 #### Image Segmentation
 The image segmentation system has two primary phases: calibration and segmentation.